gaepdit/e-Sample-Entry-CSV/docs/index.md

 It is recommended that you save a new copy and rename the spreadsheet for each submission.
 If needed, a blank copy can be downloaded at the link above.
 After entering your data, use the "Export to XML" button to generate an XML file and upload it to the [eSample Entry website](https://ese.gadrinkingwater.net/ese/).
 It is recommended to name the XML file with the same name as the spreadsheet for future reference.
 Please note that the filename cannot contain spaces.

-## Security warnings
+### Security warnings

-Upon downloading and opening the spreadsheet, one or more security warnings will be displayed in Excel.
+The first time you download and open the spreadsheet, one or more security warnings will be displayed in Excel.

 ![Screenshot showing Protected View warning](img/protected-view-warning.png)